 The leather upper is stylish and very efficient at its job.
 It prevents water from entering the wading shoe and lets out any moisture trapped inside it.
 Another great feature is an air cushion under the heel that keeps the feet fresh and relaxed all day.
 But my favorite thing about them is the fact that they are sustainable and use recycled materials.
 So you can explore the wilderness in them without the guilt of damaging the ecosystem.

-Although these women’s wading shoes fit me perfectly, I suspect that they’d take a bit getting used to for people with low arches.
-The only reason why they are placed on number 5 in our women’s wading shoe reviews.
+Although these women’s wading shoes fit me perfectly, I suspect that they’d take a bit of getting used to for people with low arches.
+This is the only reason why they are placed at number 5 in our women’s wading boots reviews list.

 - Lightweight and comfortable